Dimtemp/PowerShell-training/06-pipeline-in-depth.md

 1. Run this command: ```Get-ADComputer –Filter * | Foreach-Object { Test-Connection -Computername $_.Name }```
 1. Run this command: ```Get-ADComputer –Filter * | Foreach-Object { Test-Connection -Computername $_.Name }```
 1.
+1. Notice that the command is working.

-### Solution 4: Please Excuse My Dear Aunt Sally (or "Hoe moeten wij van de onvoldoendes afkomen", in my native language: Dutch)
+### Solution 4: Please Excuse My Dear Aunt Sally (or "Hoe moeten wij van de onvoldoendes afkomen" in Dutch, my native language)
+1. Run this command: ```Get-ADComputer –Filter *```
+1. The output will display all objects from Active Directory.
+1. Now pipe the output to Select-Object to select the Name property as the only property to be shown in the output: ```Get-ADComputer –Filter * | Select-Object Name```
+1. The output still contains a header (metadata), which is not desirable for our solution.
+1. Use the ExpandProperty parameter from Select-Object to get rid of the metadata: ```Get-ADComputer –Filter * | Select-Object -ExpandProperty Name```
+1. The output displays computernames from Active Directory.
+There is no header/metadata.
+1. Now use parenthesis as input for the ComputerName parameter of TestConnection.
 1. ```Test-Connection –Computername (Get-ADComputer –Filter * | Select-Object –ExpandProperty Name)```
-1.
+1. Notice that the command is working.

 ## Summary
 There are basically three solutions in case a command does not accept, or cannot process, pipeline input.